C4AI/Pira/README.md

 We organize the dataset in two different files:

 ### Standard dataset
-Contains the supporting texts, QA sets, manual paraphrases, human assessments, and automatic paraphrases.
+- Contains the supporting texts, QA sets, manual paraphrases, human assessments, and automatic paraphrases.

-Benchmarks: machine reading comprehension, information retrieval, open question answering, answer triggering, and multiple-choice question answering.
+- Benchmarks supported: machine reading comprehension, information retrieval, open question answering, answer triggering, and multiple-choice question answering.

 ### Multiple-choice QA
-Contains the supporting texts, candidate answers, and the label for the correct answer.
+- Contains the supporting texts, candidate answers, and the label for the correct answer.

-Benchmark: multiple-choice question answering.
+- Benchmark supported: multiple-choice question answering.

 ### Pirá 1.0
-The original Pirá 1.0 dataset is available here.
+The original dataset is available here.

 # Baselines
 Five benchmarks have been created for Pirá 2.0: machine reading comprehension, information retrieval, open question answering, answer triggering, and multiple-choice question answering.
 Codes for the experiments reported in Pirá 2.0 are available at this page.